BrightstarDB/BrightstarDB/doc/src/Why_BrightstarDB_.rst

 The associative model used in BrightstarDB means data can be inserted into a BrightstarDB database without the need to define a traditional database schema.
-This further enhances flexibility and supports solution evolution which is a critical feature of modern software solutions.
+This further enhances flexibility and supports solution evolution, which is a critical feature of modern software solutions.

 While the schema-less data store enables data of any shape to be imported and